Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU82GDJ/you-cant-make-an-omelet-without-breaking-a-few-eggs">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG57VQ/dialogue">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Chise falls victim to a dragon’s curse after she attempts to free it as it’s<br>being sold at an auction.
-She may not have very long left.</p>
+<p align="center">Admitting defeat, Tomiyama tries to pass Shishitoren on to Umemiya — to which Umemiya declares,<br>"Instead of taking over your team, we'll be friends!"
+Bofurin and Shishitoren are dumbfounded<br>at this turn of events but talks progress, food is brought, and a celebratory afterparty<br>starts.</p>
 </td>
 </tr>
 </table>